-Be aware that not all of this has been proven beyond a shadow of a doubt in controlled trials, but the evidence is still very strong and more studies will paint a clearer picture in the coming years and decades.
+Note that not all of this has been proven beyond a shadow of a doubt in controlled studies.
+However, the evidence is still there, and more studies will paint a clearer picture in the coming years and decades.

 It’s important to realize that all of this does not apply to whole fruit.

-Fruits aren’t just watery bags of fructose, they are real foods with a low energy density and lots of fiber.
+Fruits aren’t just watery bags of fructose, they are real foods with a low calorie density and lots of fiber.

 They’re hard to overeat on and you would have to eat very large amounts to reach harmful levels of fructose.
 In general, fruit is a minor source of fructose in the diet compared to added sugars.